Charles E W Bean, Diaries, AWM38 3DRL 606/7/1 - May 1915 - Part 1

 I dont quite know what date - but 2 platoons of marines

-made themselves on of their shallow trenches near Jackman's post.
+made themselves one of their shallow trenches near Jackson's post.
 Maclagans HQ.

-- in front of our present line - & tried to connect up with their [??] by a
+- in front of our present line - & tried to connect up with their left by a

-trench across / gully (w / gap were, now) & got cut off.
+trench across / gully (the gap w / wire, now June.
+4) & got cut off.
 Two platoons

-of the 3rd Bn. (some say 4th) went to their reserve & stayed w them
+of the 3rd Bn. (some say 4th) went to their rescue & stayed w them

 48 hours until the 4th Bn cut a sap thro' to them.
 In another